COVID-19 in Bulgaria: 60 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 60 New Cases in the Last 24 hours

-Sixty new cases of coronavirus were registered in the last 24 hours in Bulgaria.
-Two confirmed infected people have died, according to data from the Unified Information Portal.
+The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 60, according to the data of the Unified Information Portal.

-Compared to a week ago, the newly infected are twice as few, and the deaths have decreased by one.

-The 60 new cases were found out of 2,577 tests (2.33 percent were positive).
-Over 68 percent of the newly infected have not been vaccinated against COVID-19 (they have not completed the vaccination course).

-There were 16 new arrivals in medical facilities in the last 24 hours.
-Nine of them (over 56 percent) were not vaccinated.

-192 people with a positive test for coronavirus were reported as cured in the last 24 hours.
-The total number of people who have recovered in our country is 1,254,236.
+3198 tests were done, which means that the proportion of positive results is 1.88 percent.

-In the last 24 hours, 154 doses of vaccines against COVID-19 were administered.
-Their total number since the beginning of the campaign in Bulgaria is 4,606,774.
+In the last 24 hours, 84 doses of vaccines against COVID-19 have been administered, and a total of 4,606,990 doses have been administered since the start of the vaccination campaign.

-2,075,430 people have completed the vaccination course.
-942,274 of them were given a booster dose, i.e. they were revaccinated, and 69,705 people were given a booster dose with an adapted vaccine.
+A total of 38,179 people in Bulgaria have lost the battle with the coronavirus out of the 1,295,426 confirmed infections since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook